 Are Yams Good for Muscle Growth?

-Roasted yams make for an optimal post-workout meal as it’s high in carbs promoting recovery.
-Pairing the roast yams with chicken provide the protein required for muscle repair and growth.
+Roasted yams make for an optimal post-workout meal as they’re high in carbs, promoting recovery.
+Pairing the roast yams with chicken provides the protein required for muscle repair and growth.

 Ingredients: